automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Conchoraptor.md

 # Conchoraptor
-## Description: This "conch thief" may have lunched on mollusks.
+## This "conch thief" may have lunched on mollusks.